 PAUL BARRETT: Right.
 I think one of the things that Americans don’t realize is how assimilated Muslims already are in this country.
 As a group, Muslims are more prosperous, as measured by median family income.
 They are better educated.
-59% of Muslims as a group have graduated from college, compared to 28% of the population overall.
+Fifty-nine percent of Muslims as a group have graduated from college, compared to 28 percent of the population overall.
 And one of the most striking statistics, in my mind, is that Muslims actually register to vote at a higher rate than Americans do generally.
 This was one of the things that really surprised me as I began doing the basic research for the book, which is how integrated most Muslims already are into American society.

 AMY GOODMAN: Keith Ellison, the first Muslim to be elected to Congress in the United States.

 AMY GOODMAN: You profile Asra in this book — Asra Nomani.
-You were also colleagues at the Wall Street Journal.
+You were also colleagues at The Wall Street Journal.

 PAUL BARRETT: We were once, yes.
-We met many years ago in Washington, when we were both covering aspects of the federal government for the Wall Street Journal.
+We met many years ago in Washington, when we were both covering aspects of the federal government for The Wall Street Journal.